Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 ## Configure unmanaged aspects

-THe following table gives and overview of what is managed by AC Tool and what not:
+The following table gives and overview of what is managed by AC Tool and what not:

 | Aspect | Default behaviour if existent in config but not in repo | Default behaviour if existent in repo but not in config | Configuration optinos to alter the default behaviour |
 | --- | --- | --- | --- |